CI/CD

 Go to the project's settings by clicking on the cog next to the project name:

 Scroll down to BUILD SETTINGS and click Environment Variables then Add Variable.
-Add the variables from the .env file:

 The tests should now be passing: